Characteristics of a business leader

 The difference between managers and leaders

 Management and leadership complement each other, but they are separate roles.
 A leader inspires, motivates and encourages people to achieve visionary goals.
-A manager, on the other hand, deals with the actual operation of a business - for example, by:
+A manager, on the other hand, deals with the actual operation of a business.

-- ensuring products and services reach clients in the way they expect.
-Learn more about understanding customer service
+- ensuring products and services reach clients in the way they expect - a manager needs a good understanding of customer service

-- evaluating business operations, legal requirements and workplace health and safety responsibilities
+- ensuring all workplace health and safety responsibilities are met

 - planning budgets and arranging suitable training for staff.